-Walt Disney World: Only this park can claim Mickey’s PhilharMagic, Monsters, Inc. Laugh Floor, Beauty and the Beast – Live on Stage, and Finding Nemo – The Musical as some of its own.
+Walt Disney World: Only this resort can claim Mickey’s PhilharMagic, Monsters, Inc. Laugh Floor, Beauty and the Beast – Live on Stage, and Finding Nemo – The Musical as some of its own.

-Disneyland: Unique shows include Frozen – Live at the Hyperion stage show and the World of Color.
+Disneyland: Unique offerings include the Magic Happens parade and the World of Color nighttime show.